Robert Ackrill: Local enquiries

 Ackrill gave "important evidence" on the Chartist Movement when it was the subject of a local enquiry, "and his cross-examination was regarded as a matter of interesting history".
 Another enquiry to which he gave evidence was the 1845 trial at the Lent Assizes of eleven poachers from Pershore who were accused of murdering Thomas Staite, a watcher employed by the Earl of Coventry.
 They had left Staite "lying terribly wounded in a ditch", unable to speak, and he died within six days, at Worcester Infirmary.
 In spite of one poacher turning Queen's evidence, and another confessing, all the men were found guilty of manslaughter.
 Eight of the men were transported, and two were imprisoned.

 Publications

 Newspapers

-Note: Ackrill bought the The Harrogate Herald, The Harrogate Advertiser and The Ripon Gazette, and he was a journalist on The Harrogate Herald for half a century.
+Note: Ackrill bought The Harrogate Herald, The Harrogate Advertiser and The Ripon Gazette, and he was a journalist on The Harrogate Herald for half a century.
 He founded and owned The Bedale and Northallerton Times, The Pateley Bridge and Nidderdale Herald, and The Knaresborough Post.
 All his papers were owned via his company, Ackrill Newspapers.